 Factor Assessment Position

 1 No poverty Out of scope

 2 Zero hunger Out of scope

-3 Good health and well-being HBM actively contributes to the improvement in health and well-being by providing capital to firms within the healthcare industry.
-Positive ESG impact by HBM
+3 Good health and well-being HBM actively contributes to the Positive ESG impact by HBM

+improvement in health and well-

+being by providing capital to

+firms within the healthcare

+industry.

 4 Quality education Out of scope

-5 Gender equality By way of active ownership, HBM can positively influence its portfolio companies' strategies with respect to gender equality.
-HBM can help to align portfolio companies' strategies to SDG goal 5
+5 Gender equality By way of active ownership, HBM can help to align portfolio

+HBM can positively influence its companies' strategies to SDG

+portfolio companies' strategies goal 5

+with respect to gender equality.

 6 Clean water and sanitation Out of scope

 7 Affordable and clean energy Out of scope

-8 Decent work and economic growth By way of active ownership, HBM can positively influence its portfolio companies' strategies with respect to decent work and economic growth.
-HBM can help to align portfolio companies' strategies to SDG goal 8
+8 Decent work and economic By way of active ownership, HBM can help to align portfolio

+growth HBM can positively influence its companies' strategies to SDG

+portfolio companies' strategies goal 8

+with respect to decent work and

+economic growth.

-9 Industry innovation and infrastructure Through its investments, HBM provides capital to innovative firms and helps to promote industry innovation and infrastructure.
-Positive ESG impact by HBM 10 Reduced inequalities By way of active ownership, HBM can actively help to reduce inequalities in its portfolio companies.
-HBM can help to align portfolio companies' strategies to SDG goal 10 11 Sustainable cities and communities Out of scope 12 Responsible consumption and production13 Climate action By way of active ownership, HBM can positively influence its portfolio companies' strategies with respect to responsible consumption and climate action.
-HBM can help to align portfolio companies' strategies to SDG goals 12 and 13 14 Life below water Out of scope 15 Life on land Out of scope 16 Peace, justice and strong institutions Out of scope 17 Partnerships for the goals Out of scope
+Through its investments, HBM provides capital to innovative firms and helps to promote industry innovation and infrastructure.
+Positive ESG impact by HBM By way of active ownership, HBM can actively help to reduce inequalities in its portfolio companies.
+HBM can help to align portfolio companies' strategies to SDG goal 10 Out of scope By way of active ownership, HBM can positively influence its portfolio companies' strategies with respect to responsible consumption and climate action.
+HBM can help to align portfolio companies' strategies to SDG goals 12 and 13 Out of scope provides capital to innovative firms and helps to promote industry innovation and infrastructure.
+By way of active ownership, HBM can actively help to reduce inequalities in its portfolio companies.
+Out of scope By way of active ownership, HBM can positively influence its portfolio companies' strategies with respect to responsible consumption and climate action.
+Out of scope Out of scope Out of scope

-^{} Active ownership in public companies means execution of voting rights aligned with ESG / SDG principles (proxy voting).
+Active ownership in public companies means execution of voting rights aligned with ESG / SDG principles (proxy voting) (see more below under 6.2.1).
 Engagement in private portfolio companies means that HBM promotes ESG / SDG factors in companies where it holds board seats.